aurimas13/Communication-of-Services/README.md

 # Usage
 [(Back to top)](#table-of-contents)

-`IMPORTANT NOTE`: You will need to 1<sup>st</sup> run the API before the propagator.
+`IMPORTANT NOTE:` You will need to 1<sup>st</sup> run the API before the propagator.
 After the requirements are met, the package is set at your directory and two terminal windows are run you are ready to make the communication between two services.
-- For the 1<sup>st</sup> terminal window to run an Event Consumer (FLASK API) you will need to provide
-- the python file with no arguments:<sup>1</sup>
+- For the 1<sup>st</sup> terminal window to run an Event Consumer (Flask API) you will need to provide the python file with no arguments:<sup>1</sup>
 ```
 >>> python main.py
  * Serving Flask app 'main' (lazy loading)